r-m-hufford/reduxish-react-blog/README.md

-# Context React Blog
+# Redux-ish React Blog

-Refactored version of the simple blog.
-Uses the react context api to manage state.
-Refactored components to reduce prop drilling.
-Uses json-server as a database.
+Third in a series of react apps to reaquint myself with the tools and practices.
+Refactored version of the context blog to use a Redux package.